cober2019/Network-Automation/README.md

 2. Send configurations via command line, then use the get-config to see how XML elements are tagged/structured and what  namepsaces are used etc. From this you will be able to build your program with configration options of your choice.
 3. Learn Python (DISCLAIMER, IM NOT A PYTHON EXPERT)

 Not all elements below have to be included in the python code.
 I can remove policing if i dont intend to uses that option.
 In the example below I've given an option to shape or police.
 I would say more options the better.
-You code can get long though.

 Program output for nested policy-map with shaping.
 The python code can be viewed in the qos_configuration function.